M.S. in Anesthesia - Tampa

-The M.H.Sc program at NSU is dedicated to the education of anesthesiologist assistants, the health care community, and for the care and safety of patients.
+The Master of Science in Anesthesia program at NSU is dedicated to the education of anesthesiologist assistants, the health care community, and for the care and safety of patients.
 This unique 27 month AA program consists of an intensive academic and didactic program that will prepare the student to function within the anesthesia care team.
 The Program will emphasize the clinical education of the anesthesiologist assistant using a state-or-the-art mock operating room with an anesthesia simulator, and hospital based clinical rotations.
 The students will get an extensive clinical training experience that will consist of a minimum of 2500 clinical hours that encompass all aspects of anesthesia care for the surgical patient.
-Upon completion of the course of study, students will have earned a Master of Health Science degree from Nova Southeastern University.
+Upon completion of the course of study, students will have earned a Master of Science degree in Anesthesia from Nova Southeastern University.

 The first year of study focuses on the foundations of anesthesia practice through classroom, mock operating room scenarios and studies, and laboratory work.
 Clinical experience during the first year will increase as the year progress.